openeventdata/petrarch2/docs/source/contributing.rst

 by a broad community of researchers and end users.
 Towards this end, we welcome contributions from anyone and everyone.

 The project and issue tracker are hosted on Github: https://github.com/openeventdata/petrarch2.
+Please feel free to open issues regarding the software on the Github page.
+Additionally, individuals may use our `gitter <https://gitter.im/openeventdata/petrarch2>`_ channel for more real-time communication.

 In general, we find the community values from `scikit-learn <http://scikit-learn.org/stable/developers/contributing.html>`_ to echo our own: